What bankers need to know about a government shutdown

 Tightened credit markets

-As the federal government shuts down, it'll stop purchasing its typical goods, and federal workers will likely stop spending as much in the economy.
+There's other knock-on effects to the economy and banks.
+As the federal government shuts down, it will stop purchasing its typical goods, and federal workers would likely stop spending as much in the economy.

 Consumers more broadly tend to get anxious and save rather than spend during periods of uncertainty, such as when the government is shut down.
-That slows the economy generally, and institutions that rely on retail banking, and for consumers to keep using their credit cards for large and small purchases alike, could have a more difficult time.
+That slows the economy generally, and institutions that rely on retail banking or credit cards could have a more difficult time.

 MORE FROM NATIONAL MORTGAGE NEWS